ivancorrales/knoa/README.md

 ```

-Additionally, we encourege to have a look at folder `examples` to get a better understanding on how `knoa` works.
+Additionally, we encourage to have a look at folder `examples` to get a better understanding on how `knoa` works.

 ### Contributing